jtstrader/HuffmanEncoding/README.md

+# Huffman Encoding Tree
 Creates a Huffman Encoding Tree using input data to create a binary file to minimize data used in storage.
+Has zipping and unzipping functionality.
+The project's encoding is contained within huffman.cpp and it's specification file huffman.h, in which the methods are described at the bottom of this README.

 # Example Test File for Input